 Free Food Samples And Cheap Eats

-Hungry hippos like us discovered that in the Naschmarkt (a food market in the city centre) you can snag a few food samples for free.
-Or make yourself a picnic with some falafel etc with food from various stalls.
+Hungry hippos like us discovered that in the Naschmarkt (a food market in the city centre) you can score a few food samples for free.
+Alternatively, make yourself a picnic with some falafel etc with food from various stalls.

 Any time of day head to a Würstelstand (sausage stand), such as the Bitzinger Würstelstand am Albertinaplatz, open until 4am.
 Buy a cheap Bosna hot dog with fried onions or a cheesy Käsekrainer sausage.

-We also recommend Das Augustin, a hipster hangout with gorgeous breakfast choices and Zweitbester do a brunch for €17 that includes tea/coffee, orange juice, cereals, muesli, eggs, pastries, cakes, waffles, cheeses, ham, yoghurt which is an awesome deal!
+We also recommend Das Augustin, a hipster hangout with gorgeous breakfast choices.
+Zweitbester do a brunch for €17 that includes tea/coffee, orange juice, cereals, muesli, eggs, pastries, cakes, waffles, cheeses, ham, yoghurt which is an awesome deal!

 Do Your Own Wine Tour

 The most popular wine suburb from a local’s perspective is Nussdorf, here you’ll find less tour groups between you and tasting some of that delicious wine!
-Grinzing is probably the most famous though if you don’t mind somewhere a bit busier – it is extremely lively!
+Grinzing is the most well-known if you don’t mind somewhere a bit busier – it is extremely lively!

 Try The Famous Sacher Torte

 A coffee will cost more than your average coffee house but perhaps worth it for the Sacher experience.
 If you’re not bothered about the setting then we actually recommend Kaffee Alt Wien near St Stephen’s Cathedral for their take on the Sacher Torte, which is just as good in our opinion.
-Its walls are filled with posters old and new, so it’s got an ‘ye olde world’ vibe, and it serves a hearty goulash.
+Its walls are filled with posters old and new, so it’s got an ‘ye olde world’ vibe, and it serves a hearty goulash and scrumptious strudel.

 See The Sights By Foot

-Our last tip is to walk the old city for free and see St Stephen’s Cathedral, the beautiful Volksgarten (roses galore), St Marx cemetery (Mozart’s grave) and marvel the architecture, churches and parks that make this city worthy of its most liveable city in the world title!
+Our last tip is to walk the old city for free.
+Stop by St Stephen’s Cathedral, the beautiful Volksgarten (roses galore), and St Marx cemetery (Mozart’s grave).
+Next, marvel the architecture, churches and parks that make this city worthy of its most liveable city in the world title!

-Other good free places to explore are the wacky Hundertwasserhaus apartments which were the brainchild of Austrian artist Friedensreich Hundertwasser with architect Joseph Krawina executing the outcome.
-The artists village next door is free to enter but people do live in the flats so you can’t visit inside.
+Other free places to explore are the wacky Hundertwasserhaus apartments which were the brainchild of Austrian artist Friedensreich Hundertwasser with architect Joseph Krawina executing the outcome.
+The artist village next door is free to enter but people do live in the flats so you can’t visit inside.

-The park at Schönbrunn Palace is also technically free to enter and they open as early as 6:30am for keen photographers.
-For anything more, like entrance to the maze, the zoo and orangery you do have to pay.
-Otherwise feel free to frolic in the grounds as you please!
+The park at Schönbrunn Palace is also technically free to enter and they open as early as 6:30 am for keen photographers.
+For anything more, like entry to the maze, the zoo and orangery you do have to pay.
+Alternatively, feel free to frolic in the grounds as you please!